jjmbeba/your-bible/README.md

 - **Side-by-Side View**: View your notes alongside the Bible text on desktop for an integrated study experience.
 - **Private and Secure**: Notes are tied to your user account and are kept private.

+### 🎭 AI Story Generation
+- **Creative Story Creation**: Generate unique stories based on biblical passages using AI
+- **Customizable Parameters**: Control story perspective, setting, tone, and length
+- **Rate Limiting**: Built-in rate limiting to ensure fair usage and API cost management
+- **Story Management**: Create, view, and delete your generated stories
+- **Side-by-Side Comparison**: View original biblical text alongside your generated story
+- **Mobile-Friendly**: Responsive design with tabs for mobile viewing

 ### 🔐 User Authentication
 - **Secure Sign In/Sign Up**: Email-based authentication with Better Auth
-- **Protected Routes**: Collections are only accessible to authenticated users
+- **Protected Routes**: Collections and stories are only accessible to authenticated users
 - **User Sessions**: Persistent login sessions across browser sessions

 ### 🎨 Modern UI/UX